-Some lessons in life come at a time and place we least expect them.
+Some life lessons come at a time and place we least expect them.
 The night I met Jeffrey was one of those experiences.
 The evening began with my wife handing me an uncharacteristically short shopping list before I made the drive to our favorite suburban superstore.

 After taking my time strolling through the outdoor grills and newest electronics, I loaded my cart with bags of frozen spinach, cartons of eggs, and other everyday items before making my way to the checkout lanes.
-The front of the store was not busy, and the wait in any lane was not going to be long.
-Still, using the sound economic reasoning I encourage with my students, I got into the shortest line and began to put my purchases on the belt.
+The front of the store was not busy, and the wait in any lane was not going to be extended.
+Still, using sound economic reasoning I encourage in my students, I got into the shortest line and began to put my purchases on the belt.

-It was after I moved to closer to the register that I first saw Jeffrey parked nearby.
-I guess Jeffrey was about 12, but he looked tall enough to have been 13 or 14 years old.
-His sandy-colored hair fell limply across a pale forehead that rimmed large, expressionless eyes.
+After I moved closer to the register, I first saw Jeffrey parked nearby.
+Jeffrey was about 12, but he looked tall enough to have been 13 or 14 years old.
+His sandy-colored hair fell limply across a pale forehead rimmed by large, expressionless eyes.
 His face was long and narrow, and he had a slight overbite.
 It made me wonder if he had sucked his thumb.
-The chair in which he sat looked something like a high-end baby stroller except that it was taller and sturdier.
-The boy sat there alone, and for a time, he was very still.
+The chair he sat in looked something like a high-end baby stroller, except that it was taller and sturdier.
+The boy sat there alone, and he was very still for a time.

 Looking at him and seeing no caretaker nearby, I swept the surrounding area with my eyes for someone keenly interested in his well-being, but I saw no one.
 My concern gave way to alarm when, as if someone had pressed a button, Jeffrey began to flail his arms and legs and moan.
-At first, I thought he was going to say something, but what came out sounded more like the muted protests of a fussy infant.
-I don’t know what handicaps Jeffrey faced, but at that moment, my heart was moved for him.
+At first, I thought he would say something, but what came out sounded more like the muted protests of a fussy infant.
+I don’t know what handicaps Jeffrey faced, but my heart was moved for him at that moment.
 Pained by what I was viewing, I looked away just as a woman in the next checkout lane turned her head and noticed Jeffrey.

 Watching this scene unfold, I began to feel rising anger growing within me, but any inclination on my part to feel critical of her was shot down by the sudden realization that I was no better.
 At that moment, I had a vision of what life must be like for the Jeffreys of this world, and I ducked my head in shame as I considered the rejection they must feel as people just like me avert their eyes.